wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

    android:accessibilityLiveRegion="polite"/>
 ```

 The live region attribute is set to `polite` so that means it won't interrupt TalkBack if it is currently announcing something but if it is important that it gets announced it can be set to `assertive`.
-This should be used sparing.
+This should be used sparingly.

 ### <a name="spoken-order"></a>Traversal/Spoken Order